Maker, model, serial, photos, nameplates, drawings, quantity, port and ETA.

 Maker, model, serial number, part-book position, drawing or photo evidence are matched into one technical request.

-Planned maintenance, repair-yard schedule or vessel-down urgency changes the RFQ route and response priority.
+Planned maintenance, repair-yard schedule or time-critical operating context changes the RFQ route and response priority.

 Where suitable, OEM and verified alternative options can be reviewed by approval need, lead time and commercial logic.